What is the RSI indicator and how can it be used to build consistently profitable trading strategies?

 Number of Periods (n) or Length

-n is one of the settings that you would use in charting platforms like TradingView or MetaTrader.
+n is one of the settings that you would use in charting platforms like TradingView, NakedMarkets or MetaTrader.

 It's basically the number of periods that you want to look back on the chart to determine the current RSI value.

-The default value is usually 14 periods, but it can be changed, according to your needs.
+The default value is usually 14 periods, but it can be changed, according to what you want to achieve.

 When the RSI is set to 14, your charting software will calculate the current RSI value based on the last 14 periods.